void-linux/void-docs/src/xbps/repositories/signing.md

 $ xbps-rindex --privkey private.pem --sign-pkg /path/to/repository/dir/*.xbps
 ```

-> Note: Future packages will not be automatically signed.
+Future packages will not be automatically signed.